FrancesCoronel/personal-website-v3/site/content/adventures/2016-12-10-alterconf.md

 * Website [alterconf.com](//alterconf.com/), [NYC 2016](//www.alterconf.com/conferences/nyc-2016)
 * Video Recordings [are on YouTube](//www.youtube.com/playlist?list=PLgWwTXVZ2pcNJtnKh_DO2hJPHP4ECqyOa)
 * Closed Captions [bit.ly/nyc-captions](//bit.ly/nyc-captions), the founder of the technology behind this awesome transcription tool, [Mirabai](//stenoknight.com/), was actually present at AlterConf!

-> If you enjoyed this post or have any questions, comments, or concerns, feel free > to reach out to me [@fvcproductions](//twitter.com/fvcproductions) for more freelance blogging opportunities!